 - Fuder: The Fuder (also: Stückfass) is a barrel with a capacity of 1,200 liters.
-It’s used in Germany, especially in the wine regions along the rivers Rhein and Mosel.
-Varieties are the “Halbstückfass” with a capacity of 600 liters that’s popular in the Rheingau region and the “Doppelstückfass” with 2,400 liters from Pfalz and Rheinhessen.
+It is used in Germany, especially in the wine regions along the rivers Rhein and Mosel.
+Varieties are the “Halbstückfass” with a capacity of 600 liters which is popular in the Rheingau region, and the “Doppelstückfass” with 2,400 liters from Pfalz and Rheinhessen.

 - Madeira Drum: The Madeira drum is the standard barrel for making Madeira wine, a fortified wine from Portugal.
 It holds 650 liters and is made from thick staves of French oak.

 - Port Pipe: Similar to the Madeira Drum, the Port pipe comes from Portugal and has a capacity of 650 liters.
 Wineries that produce Port wine rely on this cask.
 But distillers also let whiskey age in seasoned Port pipes.